liberatedsystems/RNode_Firmware_CE/Documentation/CONTRIBUTING.md

 * whether the modem has a busy pin
 * RX and TX leds (preferably LEDs of different colours)

-You should also define a unique name for your board (with a unique value), for
+You should also define a unique name for your board (with a unique value) near the beginning of the file, along with a product and model value.
+For example:
-example:
 ```
 #define BOARD_MY_WICKED_BOARD 0x3B
+#define PRODUCT_MY_WICKED_BOARD 0x98
+#define MODEL_99 0x99
 ```
-**Check your chosen value is not in use** in `Boards.h` first!
+**Check your chosen values are not in use** in `Boards.h` first!
+Please also ensure you have one model per variation of the board, such as 868mhz and 915mhz variants for example.
 The board definition should look as follows:
 ```
 #elif BOARD_MODEL == BOARD_MY_WICKED_BOARD